kinraidee5/optimism/proxyd/README.md

 proxyd exposes a convenient method to fetch receipts abstracting away what specific backend will serve the request.

-Each backend specifies their preferred method to fetch receipts with `consensus_receipts_target` config, which will be translated from `consensus_getReceipts`.
+Each backend specifies its preferred method to fetch receipts with the `consensus_receipts_target` configuration, which will be translated from `consensus_getReceipts`.

 This method takes a `blockNumberOrHash` (i.e. `tag|qty|hash`)